-At the Village tract level, the programme will work with Village Tract administrators, village household chiefs, traditional leaders as well as community-based organisations and CSOs.
-At the township level, the programme will work with the township GAD administration and the Townships Planning and Implementation Committees (TPICs) as well as key sectoral departments involved in programme implementation. (e.g. the Planning Department, Development Affairs Organization, Department of Rural Development, etc.).
-At the State and Regional level, the programme will work with the Chief Minister's Office and GAD Secretariats, the Ministers of Planning and Finance and Departments of Planning and Budget, the State/Regional Hluttaws, in particular the Public Accounts Committees.
-And at the Union level, the programme will work with the Ministry of Union Government Office, the State Counsellor's Office, the National Reconciliation and Peace Centre23 (NRPC), the Ministry of Planning, Finance and Industry, the General Administration Department (GAD) in the Ministry of the Union Government Office, the Union Anti-Corruption Commission, the Attorney General's Office and the Union Hluttaw.
+At the Village tract level the programme will work with Village Tract administrators, village household chiefs, traditional leaders as well as community-based organisations and CSOs.
+At the township level the programme will work with the township GAD administration and the Townships Planning and Implementation Committees (TPICs) as well as key sectoral departments involved in programme implementation (e.g. the Planning Department, Development Affairs Organization, Department of Rural Development, etc.).
+At the State and Regional level the programme will work with the State/Region Cabinet and its Secretariats, the Ministers of Planning and Finance and Departments of Planning and Budget, the Ministry of Social Welfare, Relief and Resettlement, the State/Regional Hluttaws, in particular their Public Accounts Committees.
+And at the Union level the programme will work with the Ministry of Union Government Office, the Ministry of Planning, Finance and Industry, the General Administration Department (GAD) in the Ministry of the Union Government Office, the Union Anti-Corruption Commission, the Attorney General's Office and the Union Hluttaw and its Joint Public Accounts Committee.